bevyengine/bevy-website/release-content/0.15/release-notes/15276_Reduce_runtime_panics_through_SystemParam_validation.md

 <!-- https://github.com/bevyengine/bevy/pull/15488 -->

-**Bevy 0.15** comes with a much needed ergonomic improvement in inaccessible system parameters named *Fallible System Params*.
-Originally, the following piece of code would panic:
+In Bevy 0.14 and prior, the following code would panic:
 ```rust
 #[derive(Resource)]
 struct MyResource;